 - 📖 Recipe

-There is something so magical about the opportunity to fellowship around a huge pot full of a seafood, a cold beverage, and good friends or family!
-Well this seafood boil provides that same opportunity!
+There is something so magical about the opportunity to fellowship around a large pot full of a seafood, a cold beverage, and good friends or family!

 Collect all of the items you need before you get started.
 It makes cooking so much easier!
 Here is what you will need for this seafood Cajun boil recipe: